 All people who come to us for services are offered assistance according to their need and our capacity to help

 Despite progress toward hiring equality, LGBTQ Americans often lack access to educational resources, counseling services, and vocational training to help them obtain well-paying jobs.
-Our unique programs help individuals cultivate vital life skills needed for successful and stable careers.
+Our unique programs help LGBTQ individuals cultivate vital life skills needed for successful and stable careers.

 More than a quarter of LGBTQ Americans are food insecure and rely on the Supplemental Nutrition Assistance Program (SNAP).
 As one of the nation's largest providers of social services, we understand the importance of helping people maintain their dignity when looking for nutritious food by providing options.

 LGBTQ youth contemplate suicide at almost three times the rate of heterosexual youth.
-With a presence in every zip code in the nation, we're committed to providing spiritual and emotional care to those in need regardless of race, gender, ethnicity, sexual orientation or gender identity.
+With a presence in every ZIP code in the nation, we’re committed to providing spiritual and emotional care to those in need regardless of race, gender, ethnicity, sexual orientation, or gender identity.

 Does The Salvation Army serve the LGBTQ Community?

 Yes.
 Any person who walks through our doors will receive assistance based on their need and our capacity to help.
-Our mission is to the preach the Gospel of Jesus Christ and meet human need in His name without discrimination.
+Our mission is to preach the Gospel of Jesus Christ and meet human need in His name without discrimination.